samihann/DSLHomeworkFour/Readme.md

 ### Project Description

 The main aim of the project is to create a Domain Specific Language using Scala to perform the various set operations.
-The user will be able to create Abstract classes with fields, constructor & Abstract methods in addition to the class definition.
-The user will be able to assign the access level for methods and fields as public, private & protected.
-The user will be able to declare Interface and create classes which implements from this Interface.

 ### Project Structure
 * All the language descriptions are present in `SetLangDSL` file present in com.samihan.hw1 package.